Skydive/tcss/README.md

 ## Aims for the society
 The current website is incredibly old and unmaintainable.
 I feel it sets an incredibly negative image to those who are also passionate about software development and web technologies, especially in industry.

-The dynamically generated php pages, overall lack of static content, and Furthermore, the admin section involves inserting raw html code.
+The dynamically generated php pages, overall lack of static content, and poorly done stylesheet makes the TCSS website visually resemble something from the 1990s, and functionally it resembles the first incarnation of facebook.

+Furthermore, the admin section involves inserting raw html code.
+This demonstrates the unmaintainability of the website.
+Editing raw code should not be necessary to modify the content of the site.

 Moreover, I feel a deep sense of fulfillment for improving it.